ricefield/84words/_words/08-deep.md

 **The Christian who parades all his virtues before men and who does not have anything in the depth of his being has no root; he will not be able to stand in the day of trial and temptation.**

 We have been the Lord's children many years; may the Lord open our eyes and show us the extent to which our experiences have been hidden from public view.
-How much would be left if what is known by man was taken away? **May God work in us so that we can take root downward**. _(The Collected Works of Watchman Nee (Set 2) vol. 37, p.39)
+How much would be left if what is known by man was taken away? **May God work in us so that we can take root downward**. (_The Collected Works of Watchman Nee_, vol. 37, p.39)

 ---